raniaashraf/mozzn/README.md

   -u, [--email=EMAIL]
   -p, [--password=PASSWORD]

-Login with your mozzn credentials an interactive shell will ask you about your email and password
+Login with your mozzn credentials, an interactive shell will ask you about your email and password

     $ mozzn remove_app